kokoju007/wallets-data/README.md

 Contains a list of addresses that made any transaction in kava from last 7 days.

-## bifi-max-polygon.txt
+## bifi-max-bsc.txt

-Contains a list of addresses that made any deposit into Bifi Max Vault at Polygon.
+Contains a list of addresses that made any deposit into Bifi Max Vault at BSC.

 ## stake-kava.txt